CommonAccord/Site-Org/Doc/02/Sec/YC-Safe_Note_Misc.01.md

 2.Ti=Notice

-2.sec=Any notice required or permitted by {this_instrument} will be deemed sufficient when delivered personally or by overnight courier or sent by email to the relevant address listed on the signature page, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the {party} to be notified at such {party}’s address listed on the signature page, as subsequently modified by written notice.
+2.sec=Any notice required or permitted by {this_instrument} will be deemed sufficient when delivered personally or by overnight courier or sent by email to the relevant address listed on the signature page, or 48 hours after being deposited in the U.S. mail as certified or registered mail with postage prepaid, addressed to the {party} to be notified at such {party}'s address listed on the signature page, as subsequently modified by written notice.

 3.Ti=No Rights as Stockholder